Alaa-MK/-Verilog-Netlist-Enhancer/README.md

 'OAI21X1','OAI22X1','OR2X1','OR2X2','TBUFX1','TBUFX2','XOR2X1','MUX2X1','XNOR2X1',
 'LATCH','DFFSR','CLKBUF1','CLKBUF2','CLKBUF3']

-# How to Use
+## Building and Running
 First, run the enhancer main file by typing the command
 ```
 python main.py
 ```
+##Tools
-Then, the program would ask to give the name of the verilog file as well as the library liberty file After successfully entering the file names the interface will display the following:
+After running the main file, the program would ask to give the name of the verilog file as well as the library liberty file After successfully entering the file names the interface will display the following:

 **Please choose an option of the following:**